Shiv-Gupta27/Node-Js/README.md

 Model (DOM), as it is not intended to interact with a webpage's content.<br>
- 3. BOM (Browser Object Model): No direct interaction with things like navigator or screen which are part of BOM in browsers.<br>
+ 3. BOM (Browser Object Model): No direct interaction with things like navigator or screen which are part of BOM in browsers.